walles/numbervaders/README.md

 `app/src/main/res/raw/credits.txt`.

 # TODO Misc
+* Test clearing an Addition level and then launching the next
 * Add unit tests for data migrations between `PlayerState` and `PlayerStateV2`
 * Add unit tests for `PlayerStateV2` persistence
+* Make operators bigger on the launch screen
 * Add a mode for addition
 * Add a mode for division
 * Add a mode for subtraction